0x7FFFFFFFFFFFFFFF/I_am_not_interested_in_this_youtube_video/README.md

 * 08/04/2024
   - YouTube has once again changed its page structure.
 With help from [@misspent](https://github.com/misspent), I've updated the script accordingly.
 * 11/22/2024
   - YouTube has once again changed its page structure.
 I've updated the script accordingly.
 Also add support for Shorts removal.
+* 12/06/2024
+  - Update again.

 # Introduction